voxel51/fiftyone/docs/source/teams/secrets.rst

 Adding secrets
 --------------

-Admins can add, configure, and remove secrets in the FiftyOne Teams App by navigating to the Secrets Management page under Settings > Secrets:
+Admins can add, configure, and remove secrets in the FiftyOne Enterprise App by navigating to the Secrets Management page under Settings > Secrets:

 .. image:: /images/teams/secrets_page.png